 Nursing Volunteer Opportunities

 Nurses are traditionally known for their dedication to maintaining and improving the health and wellness of individuals, families and communities worldwide.
 If you are interested in learning more about how you can use your nursing skills and expertise to help others in a volunteer capacity, there are several organizations that can serve as resources.
 To learn more about how you can help bring essential healthcare services to those members of our global community who lack access to basic wellness services, you can contact your local charitable organizations, the American Red Cross, or philanthropic organizations you trust.
-You can also visit Nurse Without Borders, a website that offers a wealth of information regarding volunteer opportunities for nurses, as well as valuable career and educational resources.
+You can also visit Every Nurse, a website that offers a wealth of information regarding volunteer opportunities for nurses, as well as valuable career and educational resources.

 If you’re looking for degree programs in any of the Masters-level specialties, here are some of the most popular types:

 It’s often said that Nurse Practitioners are the primary care physicians of the future.
 This specialty requires a Master’s degree in nursing, but in return, it brings with it substantially more pay and more independence.
 Nurse Practitioners are able to prescribe medication in all 50 states, and in just under half of the states they can even practice independently, without a physician’s supervision.
 As a result, many retail clinics are opening up inside chain stores, grocery stores, and drugstores, staffed entirely by Nurse Practitioners.
 Researchers expect that there will be thousands of these clinics across the country within 5 years.
 Common specialties for Nurse Practitioners include occupational health, school nursing, mental health, family practice, pediatrics, neonatal care, emergency/acute care, and women’s health.
 You can find more information on the American Academy of Nurse Practitioners website.